 Two-time Emmy Award winning producer, Tanya Green, has been working in the animated arena for over 15 years.
 In that time, she has overseen and managed many projects from development to final delivery for broadcasters and streaming services all over the world.
-Tanya fell in love with animation while working on the series Atomic Betty at Breakthrough Films and, following her passion, managed a variety of series at the company until moving to head up production at 9 Story Media Group.
-During her tenure at 9 Story, she rose to VP.
+Tanya fell in love with animation while working on the Atomic Betty and managing other series at Breakthrough Films.
 As VP Production at Brown Bag Films (a 9 Story Company), she produced hundreds of hours of animated television including both the Emmy Award winning preschool series Peg + Cat and Daniel Tiger’s Neighbourhood for PBS, as well as rebooting such legacy properties as The Magic School Bus Rides Again for Netflix.
 In her current role as Head of Preschool for Mainframe Studios, she develops and produces content for the young and young at heart audiences.
 Before becoming smitten with animation, Tanya worked on a number of performing arts projects, dramatic series, feature films and documentaries for various broadcasters in Canada.
-Her experience includes everything from carrying camera equipment to production managing crews overseas – all in the name of creating stimulating and engaging television for children and adults the world over.

 As VP, Head of Original Content for Blue Ant Media, Sam brings over 30 years of production expertise to services such as Cottage Life, T+E, Makeful and Smithsonian Canada.
 Sam oversees commissioning for BAM’s portfolio of brands, working closely with independent and in-house producers to create premium content that sells around the world.
 Sam has written, produced and directed many series and one-offs.
 She was previously Director of Programming for Discovery Canada and Animal Planet.
 As SVP of Factual for Cineflix Productions, she executive produced series like May Day, Final 24, Mega Moves and Urban Legends.
 As Acting Director of Factual Content for History Television, Sam oversaw shows like Ice Pilots and Secret History.
 As VP and executive producer for RTR Media, Sam executive produced BBQ Crawl and Mother of the Bride.